-Farfalle pasta is actually one of the oldest types of pasta, having originated during the 16th century in Lombardy and Emilia-Romagna, where they are also known as ‘strichetti’.
-I have read that in Emilia, strichetti (today’s farfalle) were invented by housewives wanting to use up extra pasta dough left over from making filled cappelletti pasta.
+Also known outside of Italy as bow-tie pasta, farfalle is actually one of the oldest types of egg pasta.
+According to food historians, this pretty butterfly shaped pasta was invented during the 16th century in Lombardy and Emilia-Romagna.
+In the latter region they also call it ‘strichetti’.
+It seems that in Emilia, housewives invented strichetti (today’s farfalle) as a way to use up the pasta dough they had left over after making filled cappelletti.

 When researching farfalle pasta with smoked salmon on Italian recipe and cooking sites, I came across many many recipes.
 Most include cream and some kind of spirit such as vodka or cognac, others were with tomato sauce and many are made with the addition of vegetables, mostly zucchini or peas.